BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Results

 \subsubsection{Data Size Analysis}

 Figure~\ref{data_size} (left) and Figure~\ref{data_size} (right) plot the accuracy of four pre-trained language models on EventTime of various sizes of training data, under year and month granularities, respectively.
-First of all, TimeBERT consistently performs better than other models using the same size of training data, and can achieve the similar best performance of other models by using much less data.
-In addition, especially under month granularity, we can observe an obvious growing trend of accuracy of TimeBERT model.
-It might be even able to achieve new SOTA performance if more data is used, while BERT and BERT-TIR models undergo less performance gains when using more data.
+First of all, BiTimeBERT consistently performs better than other models using the same size of training data, and can achieve the similar best performance of other models by using much less data.
+In addition, especially under month granularity, we can observe a clear increasing trend of the accuracy of BiTimeBERT model.
+It might be even able to achieve new SOTA performance if more data is used, while BERT and BERT-TIR models exhibit less performance gain when using more data.